Kong/kongponents/docs/README.md

 ### Without Bundle System

-You can also install Kongponents into a project where there is no build system as long as Vue is included on the page.
+You can also use Kongponents in a project where there is no build system as long as Vue is included on the page.
 Each Kongponent is packaged as a `umd.js` file, so as long as you have loaded Vue in your project the Kongponent will work as intended.
 You will still need to [install the base styles package](./style-guide/usage.md).

 <iframe width="100%" height="300" src="//jsfiddle.net/darrenjennings/khesrbLc/embedded/js,html,result/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>